Skip to Content

 There are several staging systems for retinoblastoma.
 The IRSS stages are based on how much cancer remains after surgery to remove the tumor and whether the cancer has spread.

-The eye has been removed and no cancer cells are seen.
+The tumor is in the eye only.
+The eye has been removed and no cancer cells remain.

 Stage III is divided into stages IIIa and IIIb: